DimitrieStoica/anotherstoic.github.io/vpc.md

 ## VPC Security ##

+`Security zoning` is creating a group of system components which have similar security levels and a group of common controls

 | Security Groups | Network Access Control Lists |
 | --------------- | ---------------------------- |
 | operates at the instance level | operates at the subnet level |